2023 Update: Though some in-person internships may return for

-Started in 2003, HSIP provides a list of summer internship opportunities in the arts, media and entertainment to interested Harvard students.
-In addition, HSIP facilitates career-related activities throughout the summer for participating students and companies in New York City and Los Angeles.
+Started in 2003, HSIP provides a list of summer internship opportunities in the arts, media, and entertainment to interested Harvard students.
+In addition, HSIP facilitates career-related activities throughout the summer for participating students and companies both virtually and in-person in Los Angeles and other cities with multiple students.
 Past program events have included film screenings, industry panels, and speaker events.

 See below for a list of participating companies from previous years.
 If your arts/media/entertainment company is seeking interns for the summer, learn how your company can participate in HSIP.